Caste systems in Africa: East Africa

+Yoshida, Sayuri.
+"Why did the Manjo convert to Protestant?
+Social discrimination and coexistence in Kafa, Southwest Ethiopia."
+In Proceedings of the 16th international conference of Ethiopian studies, vol. 2, pp. 299-309.
+Trondheim: Society of Ethiopian Studies, 2009.

 Amhara people

 The social stratification of the Amhara people of Ethiopia includes castes.
-According to Donald Levine – a professor of Sociology specializing in Ethiopian society, the Amhara society has consisted of high-ranking clans, low-ranking clans, caste groups (artisans), and slaves.
+According to Donald Levine – a professor of sociology specializing in Ethiopian society – the Amhara society has consisted of high-ranking clans, low-ranking clans, caste groups (Weyto caste, artisans), and slaves.
 The Amhara caste system was hierarchically higher than its lowest slaves strata.

 The Amhara caste system consisted of: (1) endogamy, (2) hierarchical status, (3) restraints on commensality, (4) pollution concepts, (5) each caste has had a traditional occupation, and (6) inherited caste membership.
 This caste system has been a rigid, endogamous and occupationally closed social stratification among Amhara and other Afro-Asiatic-speaking Ethiopian ethnic groups.
 However, some state it as an economically closed, endogamous class system or as occupational minorities, whereas others such as the historian David Todd state that this system can be unequivocally labelled as caste-based.

 Borana people

 The Borana people are found in southern Ethiopia and northeastern Kenya.
 They have historically had castes, among which the hunters and artisans have constituted the depressed strata.
 These are endogamous castes each with a specialized inherited occupation, and include a stratum that constitutes outcastes.
 They are found in virtually every Cushitic or Semitic community of this region.

-The lower castes of the Borana people, states Herbert Lewis – a professor of Anthropology specializing on East African societies, show no physical differences from the noble castes of Somalia and Somalilands.
+The lower castes of the Borana people, states Herbert Lewis – a professor of anthropology specializing in East African societies – show no physical differences from the noble castes of Somalia and Somalilands.
 Other than endogamy and occupational differences between the castes, their ritual, social and political positions are different, as are the beliefs held by each about the nature of the other.
 For example, the castes have long considered each other as ritually impure, and food prepared by either nobles or artisans castes is considered a taboo to others.
 Similarly, traditionally, the craftsman and the noble are ritually forbidden to enter the house of the other.
 Low caste people are expected not to handle farm equipment or cattle.